Elder Law & Long Term Care

 The ineligibility period is the length of time that an individual cannot receive coverage for Medical Assistance based on the amount gifted or transferred where there was not an equal good or service returned in exchange.
 The length of time is calculated by taking the amount gifted and dividing by the statewide average cost of care.
 However, certain transfers are not subject to an ineligibility period.
 There is no allowance for the federal gifting.

-This is the period of time that the Department of Public Welfare can examine sales, gifts or transfers prior to granting eligibility for Medical Assistance.
+This is the period of time that the Department of Human Services can examine sales, gifts or transfers prior to granting eligibility for Medical Assistance.
 It is sixty (60) months prior to the date of application.

 Medical Assistance Appeals

-If an applicant, spouse or family member disagrees with a denial or reduction in benefits, we can assist with the challenge against the Department of Public Welfare.
+If an applicant, spouse or family member disagrees with a denial or reduction in benefits, we can assist with the challenge against the Department of Human Services.